Get out and do something this weekend in central Ohio

-COLUMBUS, Ohio (WCMH) — From live shows and fall festivals to Columbus Fashion Week, there’s no shortage of things to do this weekend in central Ohio.
+COLUMBUS, Ohio (WCMH) — From HighBall Halloween and the Circleville Pumpkin Show, there’s no shortage of things to do this weekend in central Ohio.

 Nationwide Arena – 200 W. Nationwide Blvd.
 Tickets.
 7 p.m.

-Awolnation brings the “Falling Forward” tour to Columbus with special guests The Mysterines and Badflower.
+Turnstile brings the “Love Connection” tour to Columbus with special guests Snail Mail.

 Hamilton: Through Oct.
 23